anilsrivatsav/RAG-OLLAMA-Qdrant-Langchain-FastApi/README.md

 - **Ollama:** The ChatOllama model should be installed and running locally.
 For installation instructions, refer to the [Ollama documentation](https://github.com/langchain/ollama).
 - **Qdrant:** The Qdrant vector database should be hosted on a local server and exposed on port 6333.
 For installation and setup instructions, refer to the [Qdrant documentation](https://github.com/qdrant/qdrant).
+Store the document chunks from the db/ directory in the Qdrant vector store.

 ## Features